 2. What is the punishment under CRS 18-9-107?

-Obstructing a highway or passageway in Colorado is usually a class 3 misdemeanor, carrying:
+Obstructing a highway or passageway in Colorado is usually a petty offense, carrying:

 But knowingly obstructing the entrance or exit of a funeral site or procession is a class 2 misdemeanor.
 This carries: